Lawrence Timmons

-Lawrence Olajuwon Timmons (born May 14, 1986) is a former American football linebacker.
-He was drafted by the Pittsburgh Steelers in the first round of the 2007 NFL Draft.
-He would go on to win Super Bowl XLIII with the Steelers the following year, as well as play in Super Bowl XLV two years later.
-He played college football at Florida State.
+Lawrence Olajuwon Timmons (born May 14, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the first round of the 2007 NFL draft.
+He won Super Bowl XLIII with the Steelers the following year, and played in Super Bowl XLV two years later.
+He played college football for the Florida State Seminoles.

-Early years
+Early life

 Timmons attended Wilson High School in Florence, South Carolina, where he played football and ran track.
 In football, he played tight end on offense and linebacker on defense.
-He was teammates with Justin Durant until his junior season.
+He was teammates with Justin Durant until his junior year.
 During his senior year, Timmons registered over 150 tackles and two sacks, while also catching 47 passes for over 800 yards and five touchdowns as a tight end, which earned him all-state first-team honors.
-He was also awarded as the Defensive Player of the Year and received Super Prep Elite 50 honors.
-He was also selected to play in the 2003 East-West Shrine Game.
+He was awarded the Defensive Player of the Year and received Super Prep Elite 50 honors, as well as selected to play in the 2003 East-West Shrine Game.

-In track & field, Timmons competed in the long jump event, recording a career-best leap of 6.55 meters at the 2003 SCHSL State Championships, where he placed sixth in the finals.
-He was also a member of the 4 × 100 m and 4 × 200 m relay squads and was timed at 4.6 seconds in the 40-yard dash.
+In track & field, Timmons competed in the long jump event.
+He recorded a career-best leap of 6.55 meters at the 2003 SCHSL State Championships, where he placed sixth in the finals.
+He was also a member of the 4 × 100 m and 4 × 200 m relay squads, and was timed at 4.6 seconds in the 40-yard dash.

-Regarded as a four-star recruit by Rivals.com, Timmons was ranked as the No. 5 outside linebacker prospect in the nation, just behind Brandon Siler.
+Regarded as a four-star recruit by Rivals.com, Timmons was ranked as the No. 5 outside linebacker prospect in the nation.
 He took official visits to North Carolina, Florida State, Florida, and Tennessee, before committing to the Seminoles.

 College career

 In his true freshman year, Timmons played in all 12 games including the Seminoles' Gator Bowl victory over West Virginia, although only limited minutes mainly on special teams and as a backup linebacker.
 He recorded 12 tackles, 11 of which were unassisted, which ranked second among the Seminole freshmen behind Jae Thaxton.
 A season-high three tackles came against Alabama–Birmingham.

 As a sophomore, Timmons ranked second on the Seminoles' depth chart at strongside linebacker behind Ernie Sims.
 He played in all 13 games, both at linebacker and on special teams, as well as defensive end in some third-and-long formations.
-Timmons finished the year with 35 tackles (17 solo), which ranked him third on the team behind Buster Davis and Sam McGrew, as well as three quarterback sacks, which also was third-best among all Seminoles behind Kamerion Wimbley and Marcello Church.
+Timmons finished the year with 35 tackles (17 solo), which ranked third on the team (behind Buster Davis and Sam McGrew), as well as three quarterback sacks, which also was third-best among all Seminoles (behind Kamerion Wimbley and Marcello Church).
 His season-best performance came in the ACC Championship Game against Virginia Tech, when he recorded eight tackles, six solo, two quarterback sacks and two QB hurries.

 After Sims decided to forgo his senior season, Timmons took over as the starter at strongside linebacker.
-He had a great season recording 79 tackles and five sacks, and was honored with All-American third-team and All-Atlantic Coast Conference first-team.
+He had a productive season, recording 79 tackles and five sacks, and was honored with All-American third-team and All-Atlantic Coast Conference first-team.
 He finished his college career with 126 tackles and eight sacks.